-The many adventures luring all around Ukraine are well worth taking a short break from you studies.
-Offered to you is everythign from skiing and river rafting to cave exploration and mountain trekking.
+Many adventures luring all around Ukraine are well worth taking a short break from your studies.
+Ukraine offers you everything from skiing and river rafting to cave exploration and mountain trekking.

 Rafting is another adventurous sport highly appreciated in Ukraine.
-The most well known river is South Bug River, known all over the world for its ecxellent rapids and stunning beauty.
+The most well-known river is South Bug River, known all over the world for its excellent rapids and stunning beauty.
 Sitting on the side of an inflatable raft you will swish through the Ukranian rivers filled with adrenalin, leaving with an experience of a lifetime.
 Pervomaisk city, in Mykolaiv district, offers rafting at a very affordable price and you find very stunning natural sightseeing near the river South Bug.

 The plain Ukranian "steppe" accompanied by the Carpathian Mountains to the west and the Crimean Mountains to the south makes for a great trekking ground.
-Many companies offer costum or even guided hiking routes reaching from a day to over a weeks time, these might be a good idea if you are totally new to Ukraine and want to go directly to the greatest spots.
+The tourist companies offer custom or even guided hiking routes reaching from a day to over a weeks time, these might be a good idea if you are totally new to Ukraine and want to go directly to the greatest spots.

-However, if you are really keen on adventure it is no problem getting out on your own, just don't expect any luxury treatment or resort-like facilities on your way.
-Rather you can most likely expect to camp during overnight hikes or if you are lucky, you will find space in one of the log cabins that dot the mountain sides.
+However, if you are really keen on an adventure it isn't a problem getting out on your own, just don't expect any luxury treatment or resort-like facilities on your way.
+Rather you can most likely expect to camp during overnight hikes or if you are lucky, you will find space in one of the log cabins that dot the mountainsides.
 Making it well worth it is the stunning sight of the mountains rising up through the Ukranian clouds.

-Good examples of modern Ukrainian architecture include the reconstruction of the Maidan Nezalezhnosti in central Kiev, despite the limit set by narrow space within the plaza, the engineers were able to blend together the uneven landscape and also use underground space to set a new shopping centre.
-Marking it from a far is the Monument of Independence on a high white pole in the middle of the square.
+Good examples of modern Ukrainian architecture include the reconstruction of the Maidan Nezalezhnosti in the central Kiev, despite the limit set by narrow space within the plaza, the engineers were able to blend together the uneven landscape and also use underground space to set a new shopping center.
+Marking it from afar, is the Monument of Independence on a high white pole in the middle of the square.

 Another one is the major project that will take up most of the 21st century, the construction of the Kiev City-Centre on the Rybalskyi Peninsula.
 When it is finished it will include a dense skyscraper park amid the picturesque landscape of the Dnieper.